 However, clients approaching—or even well into—their senior years may dislike discussing aging and their potential needs for the future with their architect, designer or builder.
 In fact, they may not know what those specific needs might be.

-Building and design professionals can help guide these discussions and frame them in a way that’s palatable, with a true understanding of Universal Design—which has also been called “grand design,” meaning it’s functional for the grand
+Building and design professionals can help guide these discussions and frame them in a way that’s palatable, with a true understanding of Universal Design—which has also been called “grand design,” meaning it’s functional for the grandchildren as well as the grandparents.

 Adaptable Yet Stylish